Cvmcosta/ltijs/docs/provider.md

 ### Names and Roles Provisioning Service with Ltijs

 The Names and Roles Provisioning Service class documentation can be accessed [here](https://cvmcosta.me/ltijs/#/namesandroles).

+### Dynamic Registration Service with Ltijs

+The Dynamic Registration Service documentation can be accessed [here](https://cvmcosta.me/ltijs/#/dynamicregistration).

 ---